 It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis, and at least every 2 years or if any new technologies are introduced.
 Recommendations for any amendments should be reported to the DPO.
 The school will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.

 Enquiries

-Further information can be found in the Online Safety Policy and the Data Protection Policy.
+Further information can be found in the Privacy Notice for Staff and the GDPR Policy.